FOUND SUBJECTS at the Moonspeaker

 Before governments of various types began trying to impose or shape "national" identities, it seems that people got their identities in a more localized sort of way.
 They grew up within families that were part of larger communities, and their sense of themselves grew out of their participation in a network of friends and relatives and the culture they all shared.
 This was no passive process, since depending on the time and place a given person might be encouraged or discouraged from all manner of action, from what to wear to what they did for a living.
 Although it was embedded in the script of the original series of Doctor Who, the Doctor's declaration that "a man[sic] is the sum of his memories" seems gently profound and quite reasonable.
 With different memories and different experiences, anyone would be a different person.
 With these things in mind, it seems clear that "identity" as we experience it is a state that we co-create with other people and the land we live on.
 The thing that seems to have changed at the turn of the century is the advent of a sort of "consumer view" of identity.

 By "consumer view" I mean the idea that a person can not merely develop and live an identity over time without necessarily imposing a plan on the process, but that an identity can and maybe even should be selected as a predefined unit.
-It's a bit like the "national identity" idea, but individualized, but only so far.
+It's a bit like the "national identity" idea, but individualized, and only so far.
 The individualized part is the idea that a single person may choose for themselves.
 The "identity" is a ready made thing, clearly defined and available for taking and embodying.
 This may sound absurd, but the key to making it work is to conflate a connected set of stereotypes with an identity.
 Then taking on that identity means taking on those stereotypes.
 This is not new, though the current iteration is.
+Note how it slips right over into identification, which historian Barbara Fields' notes is something made by others, not the individual.

 An early example of a person engaged in just such a practice was a man whose real name was Archibald Belaney.
 He was an englishman who made an entire career out of pretending to be an "Indian," that is, he played to the stereotypes of "the white man's Indian" people in canada who think they are white had at the turn of the twentieth century.
 He became a famous conservationist in his time, though it remains a puzzle why he never believed he could carry out that important work without creating a fictional origin story for himself and denying that he was an englishman who immigrated to canada in 1906.
 The exposure of his real origins did serious damage to the credibility of his work, even though a person can be a good conservationist whether or not they are Indigenous to the place they live.